-For the 2020 fishing season, 1 Japanese-flagged vessel and 3 French-flagged vessels were included in the research plan in this fishery.
+For the 2020 fishing season, when fishing last occurred, 1 Japanese-flagged vessel and 3 French-flagged vessels were included in the research plan in this fishery.

 1.4.
 Timeline of spatial management

 In 1999, the whole of Division 58.4.4 was subdivided into Small-Scale Research Units (SSRUs) A, B, C and D (Fig. 1).